BP Lama Jyotishavidya * modern commentary

 Earth is a school.

-Professor Shani is a teacher.
+Professor Shani is a strict teacher.
 There is a lesson, or series of lessons, which the spirit is craving to learn.
-In English, the word "student" derives from Latin studere which means "to be eager".
-Students are "the eager ones " .
+The lessons are in fact the offering of a Gift, the gift of self-knowledge.
+In English, the word student derives from Latin studere which means to be eager.
+Students are the eager ones.

-I recommend to compare your Shani placement to the nativities of those with similar Shani, and see how those others handled their Shani mahadasha.
-(Public figures are good, because many of their life details are available on the internet, e.g. wikipedia.)
+Make a comparison between one's own Shani placement versus the nativities of those with similar Shani, and see how those others handled their Shani mahadasha.
+Public figures are good, because many of their life details are available on the internet, e.g. Wikipedia.

-In general, all graha provide steady influence during the lifetime, but naturally during the mahadasha the effects are heightened, and especially during the swa-bhukti and chidra-dasha, effects are more dramatic.
+In general, all graha provide steady influence during the lifetime, but naturally during the mahadasha the effects are heightened, and especially during the svabhukti and chidra-dasha, effects are more dramatic.

 guidance by inner light, and success in all of life's